buildpacks-community/kpack/rfcs/0000-slsa-attestation.md

 At minimum, the implementation should support the following key types:
 - [cosign key][cosign-key-format].
 This is to ensure interop with `cosign verify-attestation`.
-- ECDSA private keys.
-This is due to it being the recommended SLSA suite.
-- RSA private keys.
-This is due to it being an extreamly popular key type.
+- A private key stored in PKCS#8 format of the following types:
+    - ECDSA
+    - RSA
+    - ED25519

 Keyless signing via fulcio + rekor will not be part of the initial implementation but may be considered in the future.